Furnace Repair Checklist

 - Ensure the control is on “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the correct day and time and is scheduled to “run.”
 If you’re having trouble getting out of the schedule, set the temperature by using the up/down arrows and using the “hold” button.
-This will cause the heater to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees warmer than what the room temperature currently is.